nozzle/nzAnimate/README.md

 ## Roadmap & Contributing

-1. Integrate the rest of the animations available from Animate.css (not too many).
-Our animate-stylus repo is currently forked at https://github.com/tannerlinsley/animate-stylus,

-2. Lessen the size of the default build.
+1. Lessen the size of the default build.
+(See Issue [Here](https://github.com/nozzle/nzAnimate/issues/2))

 All PR's and contributions are more than welcome!